 •Global Social Studies: History, Geography, and Society

-Within the dual-language immersion model, the primary school uses the widely recognized International Primary Curriculum (IPC) to orient integrated learning for the foundation year through grade 5.
+Within the dual-language immersion model, the primary school uses the widely recognized inquery-based Primary Curriculum to orient integrated learning for the foundation year through grade 5.
 The strength of this program comes from the consistent and well-organized emphasis on student learning.
 Learning goals are linked to knowledge, action and understanding; these goals are designed to orient teachers and students in their daily work on IPC units and guide them in assessment and evaluation.
 Both classroom teachers and neuroscientists support the kind of unified and connected understanding of complex issues used in the IPC model of learning – it makes learning fun and engaging for students as they confront challenging academic objectives.

 Language Arts classes in English and Chinese are important pathways for communication, imagination, creativity and critical thinking.
 The goals for Language Arts in both English and Chinese courses are to develop and nourish a love for reading, give students the confidence they need to explore literature as life-long learners, and provide the tools students need to communicate effectively in speaking and writing.

 Teachers introduce students to different genres (e.g., poetry, prose, drama, essays) in world literature in ways that make the learning of language, communication, and critical thinking purposeful, accessible and fun.
 Formal instruction in age-appropriate language mechanics and writing meanwhile helps children develop their literacy skills in both languages.
 Language Arts in Chinese follow the guidelines of the Chinese National Curriculum for native speakers, and other standards, including those developed at Keystone Academy, for Chinese language learners in order to ensure students gain the essential knowledge, key skills, and breadth of learning to attain native fluency.
 In the end, we know that effective preparation in the Language Arts boosts students’ performance in all their academic subjects.